geekan/MetaGPT/docs/FAQ-EN.md

 1. How to change the investment amount?

-    1. You can view all commands by typing `python startup.py --help`
+    1. You can view all commands by typing `metagpt --help`

 1. Which version of Python is more stable?